Tsilhqotʼin

 The Tsilhqotʾin or Chilcotin ("People of the river", /tʃɪlˈkoʊtᵻn/ chil-KOH-tin; also spelled Tsilhqutʾin, Tŝinlhqotʾin, Chilkhodin, Tsilkótin, Tsilkotin) are a North American tribal government of the Athabaskan-speaking ethnolinguistic group that live in what is now known as British Columbia, Canada.
 They are the most southern of the Athabaskan-speaking Indigenous peoples in British Columbia.

 Their name, Tŝilhqotʼin, makes reference to the Chilko River, which means "red ochre river," from tŝi(lh) "rock" + -qu "river" + -t'in "people".
 Tsilhqot'in people also use another word to refer to themselves: Nenqayni, from: nen "land" + -qay "surface" + -ni "person/people", and their country is called Tŝilhqotʼin Nen.

-For more information about the 2014 landmark court case that established Indigenous land title for the Tsilhqotʼin Nation and demanded that colonial provinces engage in meaningful and prior consultation before engaging in extractive industries on Tsilhqot'in lands, see Tsilhqotʼin Nation v British Columbia.
+For more information about the 2014 landmark court case that established Indigenous land title for the Tsilhqotʼin Nation and states that industry and governments must gain consent from the Tsilhqot'in Nation before any extractive industries or activities occur on the portion of Tsilhqot'in lands subject to the declaration of title, see Tsilhqotʼin Nation v British Columbia.